/tmp is lost between invocations. Archil gives your Lambda functions persistent, shared storage backed

 Lambda handler

-This handler runs a command against an Archil disk and returns the result — no data is ever copied through the Lambda:disk.exec call runs grep inside an Archil-managed container with the filesystem mounted; only
+This handler runs a command against an Archil disk and returns the result — no data is ever copied through the Lambda:disk.grep call fans the search out across Archil-managed containers with the filesystem mounted;

-the result comes back to the Lambda.
-This is dramatically cheaper and faster than streaming the
+only the matching lines come back to the Lambda.
+This is dramatically cheaper and faster than streaming

 IAM and credentials